Love Song (Sara Bareilles song): Background

 Speaking of the song's origin in an interview with MTV, Bareilles said of her label, "They had encouraged me to keep writing, and I just wasn't having any luck. [...]
-I started to get really insecure about it, and then I got really pissed off at myself for caring what anybody thought. [...]
 I went to a rehearsal space one day.
 I sat down and wrote something for me.
 And 'Love Song' basically wrote itself.
 It's totally honest, and I'm very lucky the label liked it as well."

 Later in 2011, she explained: "It was actually written for my record label.
 I had been turning in new music.
 I was getting the red light.
 I couldn't go into the studio yet because they were waiting for something.
-But I wouldn't [...] nobody said what they were waiting for.
+But they wouldn't [...] nobody said what they were waiting for.
 So I kept turning in new songs, thinking like, 'Is this what you want?
 Is this what you want?'
 And it was always a big thumbs down, and I ended up writing 'Love Song' out of frustration."
-In 2014, she stated it was "very tongue-in-cheek" and "nasty in a passive-aggressive way," confirming it was a response to the record label pressuring her to make safe, "radio friendly" songs.
+In 2014, she stated it was "very tongue-in-cheek,” confirming it was a response to the record label pressuring her to make safe, "radio-friendly" songs.